epfllibrary/zotero-course/02-comparing-refman/README.md

 ## Why a reference manager?

 Zotero is a reference manager.
-You can expect from a reference manager to :
+When you use a reference manager, the following tasks are (more or less) a 1-click process:

-* add/import references automatically (or very easily)
+* add/import references
-* create a bibliography automatically (or very easily)
+* create a bibliography
-* help you cite while you write a paper
+* cite while you write a paper

 All these technical tasks should be done by the software, but remember that **you are the brain**.
 This means that you should:

 * check if the reference data are correct and complete
 * read papers